telosnetwork/telos-docs/docs/quickstart/wallets/setting-up-wallets.md

 sidebar_positon: 2
 ---

-# Getting started with Telos Accounts
+# Getting started with Telos Wallets

 Creating a new Telos Account is very simple and can be done on multiple platforms.
 We will take you step-by-step through the two methods most preferred by our community.&#x20;